abugher/fleet/ansible/README.md

 Each directory under *roles/* defines a role.
 Each role defines either a service or a host.

+hosts.ini holds the inventory, and host\_vars/ holds host-specific and host-defining information such as IP address, MAC address, platform, etc.

+I want to factor out any explicit references to hostnames, in favor of templating.  dhcpd, dns\_internal, and nagios already get hosts and groups from inventory, and contain no redundant inventory information.
+If you define a host in the inventory, and set *mac\_address*, *ip\_address*, *monitor*, and *notify* in the host variables, and deploy the dhcpd, dns\_internal, and nagios roles, the new host will receive a fixed address by DHCP, a DNS hostname, and basic monitoring.

+Extended monitoring is driven by group membership.
+I am in the process of reconciling the groups controlling deployment with the groups controlling monitoring, so that, for example, a raspberry pi will get configuration updates when I deploy the raspberry-pi role, and nagios will check on its pi-specific updates, just because it is a member of group raspberry-pi.

 ## host roles

 The host role should ideally not contain *tasks/main.yml*.
 Everything